Saturday Night Live season 47: Writers

 Prior to the start of the season, the show hired ten new writers: Mike DiCenzo, Billy Domineau, Alex English, Martin Herlihy, John Higgins, Vanessa Jackson, Tesha Kondrat, Ben Marshall, Jake Nordwind, and Ben Silva.
-Herlihy, Higgins, and Marshall performed sketches throughout this season as the comedy troupe Please Don't Destroy.
-Anna Drezen, Michael Che, Colin Jost, and Kent Sublette continued as the show's head writers, though after the Paul Rudd episode, Drezen left to focus on her new show for Freeform.
-It was also the last season for writers Jasmine Pierce and Steven Castillo (who also left after the Paul Rudd episode).
+Herlihy, Higgins, and Marshall performed sketches throughout the season as the comedy troupe Please Don't Destroy.

+Anna Drezen, Michael Che, Colin Jost, and Kent Sublette remained as the show's head writers.
+Following the conclusion of first half of the season, Drezen (who joined the writing staff in 2016) left to focus on her show for Freeform.
+It was also the last season for writers Jasmine Pierce (who joined the writing staff in 2019) and Steven Castillo (who joined the writing staff in 2017).
+Castillo later returned to the show during season 49.

-Alison Gates, who has written for the show since 2018, was promoted to writing supervisor.
-Gates and Streeter Seidell joined Che, Jost, and Sublette as head writers beginning with the Ariana DeBose episode.
+Alison Gates, who started writing for the show in 2018, was promoted to writing supervisor.
+Gates and fellow writing supervisor Streeter Seidell (who joined the writing staff in 2014 and was promoted writing supervisor in 2017) joined Che, Jost, and Sublette as head writers beginning with the Ariana DeBose episode.

 Beginning with the John Mulaney episode, three new writers were hired: Rosebud Baker, Clare O'Kane and Nicole Sun.